maryamariyan/LoggingGenerator/README.md

 ## Analyzer and Fixes

-The Microsoft.Logging.Generators.Analyzers package contains an analyzer that produces a warning for any uses of the legacy LoggerExtensions.Log<Debug|Information|Warning|Error|Critical|Trace>() methods.
+The Microsoft.Extensions.Logging.Analyzers project contains an analyzer that produces a warning for any uses of the legacy LoggerExtensions.Log<Debug|Information|Warning|Error|Critical|Trace>() methods.

-For most of these uses, fixer logic is also available that makes it trivial for a use to highlight a use of a legacy log method and have a shiny new strongly-type logging method signature be generated automatically.
-This makes it a snap to convert existing log uses to the new moe efficient form.
+For most of these uses, fixer logic is available that makes it trivial for a user to highlight call to a legacy log method and have a shiny new strongly-type logging method signature generated automatically.
+This makes it a snap to convert existing log uses to the new more efficient form.

 ## Design Issues